 "This can lead to a diverse microbiome, which is an indicator of good gut health.
 In particular, legumes, beans, and fruit contain lots of fiber and can promote the growth of healthy Bifidobacteria."

 "Some evidence has shown that artificial sweeteners like aspartame increase blood sugar by stimulating the growth of unhealthy bacteria like Enterobacteriaceae in the gut microbiome."

 "Fermented foods such as yogurt, sauerkraut, and kefir all contain healthy bacteria, mainly Lactobacilli, and can reduce the amount of disease-causing species in the gut."

 Eat prebiotic foods

-"Prebiotics are a type of fibre that stimulates the growth of healthy bacteria.
-Prebiotic-rich foods include artichokes, bananas, asparagus, oats and apples."
+"Prebiotics are a type of fiber that stimulates the growth of healthy bacteria.
+Prebiotic-rich foods include artichokes, bananas, asparagus, oats, and apples."

 Eat foods rich in polyphenols